How to Create a Real Estate Marketplace Like Zillow, Redfin, CREXi, and LoopNet

 • Through User contributions

-Most property websites and real estate marketplaces rely on MLS for property data.
+Most property websites and real estate marketplaces rely on MLS for property data (which is also considered API).

 However, there are some pitfalls you should be aware of when proceeding with MLS integration.

-Second, data standardization.
-Each MLS keeps listings data (data fields, etc.) in different formats making it problematic to display all that data in a unified form on a single marketplace.
+• Second, data standardization.
+Each MLS keeps listing data in different formats, making it problematic to display all that data in a unified form on a single marketplace.
 Hence, you might benefit from including data standardization functionality to your real estate platform.

 Under user contribution, we mean that brokers, sellers, and buyers can upload listings independently.
 Encourage your customers to do so for free with a smooth, well-thought-out interface and process that will guarantee you a stable flow of listing information even without an MLS.